Sandy Springs Georgia home where radon testing is recommended

 The housing stock in Sandy Springs spans several decades.
 Older ranch-style homes from the 1960s and 1970s sit alongside luxury new construction.
 Many of the established neighborhoods feature homes with basements and crawl spaces, both of which create direct pathways for radon to enter living areas.
 Even slab-on-grade homes are vulnerable because radon enters through the slab-to-wall joint, plumbing penetrations, and any cracks in the concrete.

 With over 110,000 residents, Sandy Springs has one of the largest populations of any city in Georgia.
 That means tens of thousands of households are sitting on geology that produces radon at levels that matter for health.
-The only way to know whether your home has elevated radon is to test for it.
+The only way to know whether your home has elevated radon is to have a radon test done.

 2. EPA Zone Designation for Sandy Springs